 Some, on the other hand, are links to actual recipes.
 But I made sure they’re also super quick and painless.

-When I set about to find quick dinner ideas that fall into the dgaf category I made three criteria:
+When I set about to find what to make for dinner tonight that fall into the dgaf category I made three criteria:

 Lazy Cooking Ingredients You Should Have On Hand